 What is Child Sponsorship?

-A Journey of Miracles in Action
+Stories of Change in Action

 So what’s life like for the children, families and communities whose lives have been transformed through the support of child sponsors?
 And what does the future hold for them?